 The opti-mystics of our lineage are the keepers of this happy news, reflecting the upside-down message of God’s kin-dom — turning traditional religious subjects and objects inside-out.

-Taking the biblical narrative not only as something that happened, but as something that is happening, what is the Epiphany that the newly-rebirthed Christ child, the ever-young God, seeks to gift us with in this new year?
+Taking the biblical narrative not only as something that happened, but as something that is happening, what Epiphany is the newly-rebirthed Christ child, the ever-young God, seeking to gift us with in this new year?

-- What gold are we willing to let in?
+- What ‘gold’ are we willing to enrich us?

-- What myrrh are we willing to absorb?
+- What ‘myrrh’ are we willing to let in, under our skin?

-If you found yourself over-extended in a holiday rush this year (as I did), skipping right over the usual New Years’ ‘resolutions,’ consider this your invitation to a sacred pause.
+If you found yourself in a weird 2020/holiday limbo this year (as I did), skipping right over the usual New Years’ ‘resolutions,’ consider this your invitation to a sacred pause.